Editorial advisory

 Water Verdict

-Curry County receives a below-average water quality assessment with a grade of F and a score of 41.1 out of 100.
+Curry County, New Mexico receives a below-average water quality assessment with a grade of F and a score of 41.1 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+Separately, EPA ATTAINS assessments track 7 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.

 Violation Context

-Curry County has recorded 16 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Curry County, New Mexico show 16 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 30.4 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 5,344 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance